GaragePixel/sorts/README.md

 **Date:** 2011 – 2025-03-15
 **Aida Version:** 4

-A comprehensive collection of sorting algorithms implemented with generic support for any comparable data type.
+A collection of sorting algorithms implemented with generic support for any comparable data type.

 ---